seki774/furima-33076/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :goods
+- belongs_to :good
-- belongs_to :addresses
+- has_one    :addresses